EncryptedCurse/bashMarks/README.md

 |`ren <old> <new>`|`r`|rename bookmark|
 |`list`|`l`|list all bookmarks|

-By default, aliases are enabled for easier use.
-These may be modified or removed entirely at the end of the script.
+* By default, aliases are enabled for easier use; these may be modified or removed entirely.
+* `save` can take an optional second parameter to bookmark directories outside of the current one.
+* `save`, `jump`, and `ren` support tab completion.